mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 If it doesn't work after the second file has been flashed in, run the flash_nuke example from pico-examples repository in order to clean the flash;
 then upload both files again.

-Once the board has rebooted it will appear as a USB serial devices which you can connect to.
+Once the board has rebooted it will appear as multiple USB serial devices which you can connect to.
 Alternatively, connect a terminal to UART0 on the Pico.

-## Default setup
+## Default/Typical setup

 Out of the box: